FRRouting/frr/doc/user/bgp.rst

    Sets a maximum number of prefixes we can send to a given peer.

+.. index:: [no] neighbor PEER ebgp-allow-local-preference
+.. clicmd:: [no] neighbor PEER ebgp-allow-local-preference

+   Allow using local-preference attribute for this neighbor even if it's an external neighbor.

 .. index:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]
 .. clicmd:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]